December 20 - January 26 - The break between the end of fall semester and the start of spring semester

 - Set your heater to automatic and set room temperature to at least 65 degrees.
 Do not remove HVAC covers or turn off the valves to the HVAC unit.

 If your roommate(s) is moving out or already moved out, you will be assigned a new roommate(s) for spring semester.
 You are responsible for preparing the room to accommodate your new roommate(s) and creating a welcoming environment and you must do so before the residence halls close on December 20.

 Remove all of your items from the vacated area of the room by Friday, December 20.
 Even if you and your roommate(s) for fall agreed that some of your things could be in his/her area, you need to move them to your area of the room and re-negotiate that with your new roommate(s).
 The vacated area of the room should look like it did when you moved in at the beginning of fall semester.

 NOTHING should be in the vacated area of the room – nothing in or on the closet/wardrobe, dresser, filing cabinet, desk, bed, chair, walls, and floor.

 RIT Housing Operations and Residence Life staff will enter the room to inspect for damages, assess your preparation for a new roommate(s), and to possibly perform maintenance.
 In addition, the vacated area will be cleaned.
 If you fail to prepare your room for a roommate(s):

 - Your student account will be immediately charged a double-as-a-single room rate.

 - You may be reassigned to another room.

-- Resolve who is responsible for damage in the room prior to leaving and inform your CEC.
+- Resolve who is responsible for damage in the room prior to leaving and inform your RC.
 If you don’t settle the matter before you go, the damage will be split equally between you and your roommate(s).

 - Remove all of your items from the room and make the space ready for a new resident.
 See the Preparing Your Room for a Roommate section.